THE STUDENT CODE

 1. Reporting Misconduct

 a.
-A faculty member who has reason to believe that a student enrolled in his/her class has committed an act of academic misconduct may confer with the department chair and will communicate the allegations with the student.
-The faculty member will advise the student of the alleged act of academic misconduct and the information on which it is based and provide the student with the opportunity to refute the allegation.
+A faculty member who has reason to believe that a student enrolled in his/her class has committed an act of academic misconduct may confer with the department chair and will communicate the allegations with the student as soon as possible after discovering the incident no later than ten (10) instructional days.
+The faculty member will notify the student of the alleged act of academic misconduct and the information on which it is based and provide the student with the opportunity to refute the allegation.
 If the student chooses not to respond to the allegations within two (2) instructional days, the instructor will make a decision based upon the available information.

 b.
-If after meeting with the student, the instructor concludes that an academic integrity violation occurred, the faculty may recommend one of the following academic sanctions:
+If the student does respond to the allegations and the instructor concludes that an academic integrity violation occurred, the faculty member will notify the Director of Student Affairs and may recommend one of the following academic sanctions:

 1) Assign a zero or lower grade